epolevikov/Asgan/README.md

     <img src="https://github.com/epolevikov/Asgan/blob/master/example.png">
 </p>

-The graph built by Canu consists of one connected component.
-Two paths represent forward (+1, +2, +3, +4) and reverse complement (-4, -3, -2, -1) strands of a bacterial chromosome.
-The graph built by Flye also consists of one connected component, but two complementary paths are merged through common unresolved repeats.
+The graph built by Canu consists of two separated sequences.
+One of them represents a forward (+1, +2, +3, +4) strand, the other corresponds to a reverse complement (-4, -3, -2, -1) strand of a bacterial chromosome.
+The graph built by Flye consists of one connected component, where two complementary strands are merged through common unresolved repeats.
 Although the structures of the graphs are different, they share one synteny path that corresponds to a bacterial chromosome.

-A file named _synteny_paths.txt_ contains the constructed synteny paths in the format of an alignment.
-For the above datasets, it looks like this:
+A file named _synteny_paths.txt_ contains the found synteny paths in the format of an alignment.
+For the above datasets, the file looks like this:
 ```
 +1      contig_8+       5'078'954       56'910          389'537         contig_2-       425'024         47'878          378'220
         contig_8+       5'078'954       389'537         451'517         contig_7+       16'794          0               16'794